Park Hyatt Resort Aviara

-The Park Hyatt Resort Aviara, officially the Park Hyatt Aviara Resort, Golf Club & Spa, is a four-diamond luxury hotel and resort in Carlsbad, California, United States.
+The Park Hyatt Aviara Resort, officially the Park Hyatt Aviara Resort, Golf Club & Spa, is a AAA Five-Diamond luxury hotel and resort in Carlsbad, California, United States.
 It is located in the Aviara neighborhood of Carlsbad and is situated above Batiquitos Lagoon.
 The resort opened on June 21, 2010 and features several pools, meeting rooms and ballrooms, restaurants, a spa, and a golf course.
 Prior to opening under the Park Hyatt name, it was part of the Toronto-based Four Seasons chain of luxury hotels and resorts.

 History

 Completed in 1997, the Park Hyatt Aviara was designed in Spanish Colonial architecture and set on a plateau overlooking Batiquitos Lagoon and Wildlife Preserve.
-The resort was constructed with an 18-hole Arnold Palmer-designed golf course and a 15000 sqft spa, which was rated a top resort spa by Zagat in 2001 and Condé Nast Traveler in 2002.
+The resort was constructed along with an 18-hole Arnold Palmer-designed golf course and a 15000 sqft spa, which was rated a top resort spa by Zagat in 2001 and Condé Nast Traveler in 2002.

 Amenities

 Aviara Golf Club

 The Aviara Golf Club, designed by Arnold Palmer, was honored with Golf Magazine's 2004 Gold Medal Resorts Award and ranked on Golf Digest's Top 75 Golf Resorts.
 It is considered one of Palmer's best golf courses.
 The JTBC Classic (formerly Kia Classic) for the LPGA Tour was held at the course.